 A single incident act of serious workplace violence will likely be cause for dismissal.
 This is particularly true if the violence is committed by or against a manager.
 Nevertheless, even in cases involving serious acts of violence, a court will still apply the contextual approach set out the Supreme Court of Canada in McKinley before deciding whether summary dismissal is the proportionate response to the act of workplace violence.

 Similarly, in Gjema v.
-Mercury Specialty Products Inc.37 the Manitoba Court of Queens Bench held that the plaintiff, the general manager of a production plant, was wrongfully dismissed after his employer had terminated his employment for cause.
+Mercury Specialty Products Inc.36the Manitoba Court of Queens Bench held that the plaintiff, the general manager of a production plant, was wrongfully dismissed after his employer had terminated his employment for cause.
 The plaintiff, using both hands, had pushed away a subordinate employee who had charged the plaintiff challenging him to a fight and poking his finger into his chest.
 The plaintiff’s push resulted in the subordinate falling to the floor and breaking his glasses.
 The subordinate was given a lesser penalty.
 The court, considering the surrounding circumstances and the fact that it was the subordinate who had initiated the confrontation reached the conclusion that the plaintiff’s misconduct was not sufficiently serious to result in the plaintiff’s dismissal for cause.